rlvlad/wt-project-2025/docs/sections/css_rules.typ

   }
   ```,
   [
     Every button is derived from the one above.
-The text is aligned in the center both horizontally and vertically, bold.
+The text is aligned in the center both horizontally and vertically; its weight set to bold.
 Then there are some margin and padding to help the user see better#footnote[There will be later an exception.].
   ],
 )